Getting your Trinity Audio player ready...

 Cull the Bloodsoaked

-What do you mean happily?
+What do you mean by happily?
 I think I made the wrong move.

 Sin Alerion